joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/09/02/health/trump-covid-vaccines.html

 **Trump on Deploying Troops to Chicago: “We’re Going In”**\
-`President Trump said that he was planning on sending the National Guard to Chicago during a press conference on Tuesday.
+`President Trump, speaking at a news conference on Tuesday, said he was planning to send the National Guard to Chicago.
 He did not offer details on the deployment’s timing.`\
 https://nytimes.com/video/us/politics/100000010374834/trump-deploy-national-guard-chicago.html

 **Mass Migration and Liberalism’s Fall**\